 Role of clinical scientist.

 Principles of team working.

 Recognising and valuing the contributions of other team members.

 Working effectively with others and develop productive working relationships.

-- 1. Demonstrate how the role of a clinical scientist impacts on other professional groups in the provision of patient focussed healthcare.
+i) Demonstrate how the role of a clinical scientist impacts on other professional groups in the provision of patient focussed healthcare.
 (HCPC SoP 9, 9.1, 9.2, 9.3, 13.3, 13.4).
 These may include:

-- a) Groups that have professional interactions with patients and carers relying on the output of pathology services and including:
+a) groups that have professional interactions with patients and carers relying on the output of pathology services and including:

-- Other pathology disciplines
+Other pathology disciplines

-- Accident and Emergency
+Accident and Emergency

+Tel 020 7713 0214 Fax: 020 7837 9658 E-mail registration@ibms.org Website: www.ibms.org IBMS Certificate of Attainment for Clinical Scientist registration (experimental route)

-- Intensive Care Unit
+Intensive Care Unit

-- Theatres
+Theatres

-- Wards (including specialist units)
+Wards (including specialist units)

-- Outpatient clinics
+Outpatient clinics

-- Mortuary
+Mortuary

-- General practitioners
+General practitioners

-- Health education
+Health education

-- Occupational health/ Social Care services
+Occupational health/ Social Care services

-- Public health/Epidemiology
+Public health/Epidemiology

-- b) Patients in clinics and wards (e.g. POCT, phlebotomy) where there is direct contact

-- c) Employers who interact with professional groups to which pathology services are provided and who therefore rely on the knowledge and skills of registrants for service delivery and improvement

-- 2. Demonstrate an understanding of how the role of a clinical scientist relates to their personal scope of practice and the relationship to other professionals, and the ability as an independent practitioner to build and sustain professional

-relationships in order to contribute effectively as part of a multi-disciplinary team.
-(HCPC 9.2, 9.4)

-3. Demonstrate an understanding and application of the principles of team working with respect to leadership, individual contributions and differing opinions in the laboratory team.
+- b) patients in clinics and wards (e.g. POCT, phlebotomy) where there is direct contact; - c) employers who interact with professional groups to which pathology services are provided and who therefore rely on the knowledge and skills of registrants for service delivery and improvement. - ii) Demonstrate an understanding of how the role of a clinical scientist relates to their personal scope of practice and the relationship to other professionals, and the ability as an independent practitioner to build and sustain professional relationships in order to contribute effectively as part of a multi-disciplinary team.
+(HCPC 9.2, 9.4) - iii) Demonstrate an understanding and application of the principles of team working with respect to leadership, individual contributions and differing opinions in the laboratory team.
 (HCPC SoP 9.2)